 LM: The house is going to shut up from the winter for the renovations, finally.
 In the time between acquiring it and getting the permissions and beginning the work, it’s been a place for artistic residency.
 A Cuban artist lived there for six months to work on a film.
 A Flemish artist made a project there.
 Artists have filmed there, have photographed there.
 But not to any great extent because it’s not in good enough shape to be open to the public for events yet.
 One day it will be!
 I’m using it as a pretext to do a lot of research, especially into the politics of the period, coming to understand a bit more about the context of the Belgian collaboration with the Germans, and the long tail of all that into Belgian culture now.

 One thing about the house is that very little is known about the architect and the family who lived there are very private, which gives space to think about, to imagine, these fictions.
 I’m reading about the history of houses from the same era that were also caught up in the politics of the time.
 If you think about the transformations that happened to somewhere like the Villa Müller in Prague by Adolf Loos—after it was seized, the woman who had lived in the house was forced to be the housekeeper for the Communists who used it as their office.
-There’s all these stories… I’m reading a lot of fiction, as well as doing research, and taking note of things that happened around the time that the house was made.
+There’s all these stories… I’m reading fiction from that period, as well as doing research, and taking note of things that happened around the time that the house was made for context.
 So it becomes a pretext to know more about who and where it came from, how it came to be.
 I research the colours, make furniture and paintings in the style of the house, I do bits of renovation… I’m spending time trying to imprint a new story on it, that’s the important thing.
 But never pin it down—is it a historic house?
 Is it a recreation?
 Is it an artists house?
 Is it a public space?
 I’ve got no obligation to pin it down.